178inaba/hubot-hipchat2/README.md

         % mkdir myhubot
         % cd myhubot
-        % yo hubot --adapter hipchat
+        % yo hubot --adapter hipchat2

 1. At this point, you'll be asked a few questions about the bot you are creating.
 When you finish answering, yeoman will download and install the necessary dependencies.
-(If the generator hangs, a workaround is to re-run without the `--adapter hipchat` argument, accept the default `campfire` value when prompted, and then re-run yet again, again with the hipchat adapter argument, accepting the prompts to overwrite existing files.
+(If the generator hangs, a workaround is to re-run without the `--adapter hipchat2` argument, accept the default `campfire` value when prompted, and then re-run yet again, again with the hipchat adapter argument, accepting the prompts to overwrite existing files.
 This appears to be an issue with the generator itself.)

 1. Turn your `hubot` directory into a git repository: